 Wind around the north shore of Lake Lucern to the idyllic resort of Vitznau, on the sunny south-facing side of the lake, offering a Riviera-like atmosphere.
 Stay overnight in a beautiful lakeside hotel where dinner is included.

-Drive along the lake shore to Brunnen, home of the famous Victorinox Swiss Army knife.
+Drive along the lake shore to the town of Brunnen, home of the famous Victorinox Swiss Army knife.
 Discover the Visitor Centre and see how the knives are made.

 Continue to the historic town of Schwyz, home of the Swiss Confederation and the source of Switzerland’s name.

-It’s then a scenic drive around the Alps to bring you to the town of Andermatt, where you will spend the next two nights in one of the world’s most luxurious hotels.
+It’s then a scenic drive around the mountains, past alpine farms, small villages and historic towns such as Glarus.
+Drive over the Klausen Pass and climb up to the town of Andermatt, where you will spend the next two nights in one of the world’s most luxurious hotels.
 This hotel was awarded ‘5* Hotel of the Year 2017’ and benefits from an incredible spa, indoor and outdoor pools, a number of restaurants, including a Michelin-starred Japanese restaurant.
 Dinner is included this evening only.

 After a hearty breakfast enjoy a sensational circular drive taking you over some of Switzerland’s most fabulous mountain passes.
 Start with the Sustenpass, which will take you over to the town of Meiringen – famed both for meringues, and also the Reichenbach Falls, where Sherlock Holmes met his end.